 Being able to apply for a no-fault divorce will spare couples the emotional stress and strain of finding blame for an unreasonable behaviour petition or when they can’t, or don’t want to, wait two years to divorce on the grounds of separation or five years if they do not have the consent of the other spouse.

-It should be noted that under the new law, the statutory timeframe means that a divorce cannot be concluded in less than 26 weeks.
+It should be noted that under the new no-fault divorce law, the statutory timeframe means that a divorce cannot be concluded in less than 26 weeks.
 Although it is possible for this to be shorter under the current law, it is still unusual for it to be less than four months, not including the time taken to resolve financial claims.
 As a result, the overall timeframe of the new system will be largely in line with the existing one.
 Plus, a fixed timeframe allows parties to reflect on whether the decision to end the marriage is the right one.

-Understanding the new law
+Understanding the new no-fault divorce law

 Most importantly, it will introduce a 20-week period between the initial petition stage and when the court grants the provisional decree of divorce (the ‘decree nisi’).
 This will provide a period of reflection, allowing couples to cooperate and plan for their futures.
+Many regard this as one of the most beneficial developments of the no-fault divorce legislation.

 Seeking expert advice